-Today I would like to talk about 10 amazing reasons to start shrimp keeping hobby instead of fish keeping.
+Today I would like to talk about 10 amazing reasons to start shrimp keeping hobby instead of fish-keeping.
 So, if you got curious about shrimp but still have some doubts, this article will answer all of your questions.
-Once you see the power benefits of shrimp hobby, you will become one of us, whether part-time, or full time.
+Once you see the power benefits of the shrimp hobby, you will become one of us, whether part-time or full-time.
 It is not hard to get here, but can be very hard to leave – because you will not want to!
 Don’t say that I did not warn you 🙂

 To summarize, they are cheaper and easier to maintain.
 Dwarf shrimp are beautiful and pretty hardy.
 They will clean your tank and it will be their food.
 How cool that is!